Mohammadjamiu/tahugo_updated/content/how-to-tech/d.md

 ### **5. Internet Connection Issues**

 A stable internet connection is needed for downloading and installing WhatsApp.

-If your device has poor connectivity, or you're experiencing network issues, it can hinder the installation process.
+If your device has poor connectivity, or you're experiencing network issues, it can block the installation process.

 ## **Steps on How To Troubleshoot**